-As a general guide, the following are octane ratings for some common outboards fitted to Sealegs craft.
+As a general guide, the following are octane ratings for some common outboards fitted to Sealegs boats.
 These are provided for basic guidance only, and the included manufacturer's outboard manual should be consulted to confirm all fuel requirements.
 An anti-syphon valve is also fitted to the system.

-- Evinrude 90HP, 150HP and 200HP ETEC outboards require 96 high octane fuel.
-Please confirm with the separate Evinrude outboard manufacturer. - Yamaha 90HP, 150HP, and 200HP outboards require 91 regular octane fuel.
+• Yamaha 200HP and 225HP outboards require 91 regular octane fuel.
 Please confirm with the separate Yamaha outboard documentation.